Understanding Alpha vs. Numeric Sizing: Your Essential Guide

 Alpha vs. Numeric Sizing for Different Markets

 Here’s where things can get tricky: Alpha and numeric sizing systems vary between Australia and the USA.
-In women's clothing for example, in Australia, each alpha size (like "Small" or "Medium") has a 7.5cm (3") grade difference compared to the USA which has a 10cm (4") grade difference.
+Let's start with Women's clothing.
+In Australia, each alpha size (like "Small" or "Medium") has a 7.5cm (3") grade difference compared to the USA which has a 10cm (4") grade difference.
 This difference can lead to confusion, especially if you're targeting customers from both regions.

 Alpha Sizing in Australia